storj/docs/Explorer-Release-Setup-Instructions.md

    - Note: If you are using a custom port other than 28967, then you have to change the `-p 28967:28967` to `-p <port>:28967`
 - `BANDWIDTH`: how much bandwidth you want to allocate to the Storj network
 - `STORAGE`: how much disk space you want to allocate to the Storj network
-- `<identity-dir>`: the location of your identity files.
+- `<identity-dir>`: replace to the location of your identity files.
 You can copy the absolute path from the output of the identity commands you ran earlier
-- `<storage-dir>`: local directory where you want files to be stored on your hard drive for the network
+- `<storage-dir>`: replace to the local directory where you want files to be stored on your hard drive for the network
    - Note: the current database backend is [BoltDB](https://github.com/boltdb/bolt), which [requires _mmap_](https://github.com/boltdb/bolt/issues/704), hence you have use file system which supports _mmap_.

 ```bash